siennaxsun/Multi-Agents-Assembly-Algorithm-For-Parallel-Construction/README.md

 This algorithm has been developed as the part of the efforts for the “Awakened Structures" master thesis research:

 - the python code was first developed by my teammate during the thesis period, to validate the proof of concept within a limited time frame
-- the C# code was further developed by myself after the thesis, based on the original main logic, to extend from one-agent to multi-agents coordination for parallel construction.
+- the C# code was further developed by myself after the thesis, based on the original main logic, to extend to multi-agents coordination with multiple home bases for parallel construction.

 The thesis research explores how shape-changing materials and mobile robots can collaborate in a co-designed framework to enable efficient, decentralized construction.
 The project features a modular system of deployable building block and a custom robotic assembler, coordinated through a mesh-based agent system.